Starting an fMRI study at UPenn (January 2006)

 2) when the scheduler asks about "Billing"..

-A IDX V10 scheduling discount code has been implemented.
-All investigators and coordinators calling Central Radiology Scheduling (215-662-3000) are to use "CAMRIS" as the designated "discount" code.
+A scheduling discount code has been implemented.
+All investigators and coordinators calling Central Radiology Scheduling (215-662-3000) are to use the study's IRB protocol number (also have your research billing number available) as the designated "discount" code.
+(Prior to EPIC, the discount code was simply "CAMRIS".)
 This will indicate that this is a MRI Service Center Research Study and will be recognized as such.

 3) When the scheduler asks about "Exam Code"